 7. Be Patient

 Last, you must be patient with your employees during this time of year.
-Everyone’s attention is divided in a million different places from family, to work, to taking care of themselves at the end of the year.
+Everyone’s attention is divided into a million different places from family, to work, to taking care of themselves at the end of the year.
 As an employer or a manager, you need to be patient with your employees and help them get more work done.

 We all have looming deadlines we need to finish up, so the frustration you may feel is valid, but you need to redirect it.
 Instead of getting frustrated because your employees aren’t finishing tasks quick enough, see how you can help them.
 What’s getting in the way, and where can you guide your employees?